abrovinsch/Fritiof-Python/readme.md

 my_fritiof_object.test()
 ```

-Doing this will let you enter the name of any Tag in the fritiof and print a string from it, coninually.
+Doing this will let you enter the name of any Tag in the fritiof and print a string from it, continually.
 If you leave the input blank, it will get one from the same tag as last time.
 Enter 'exit' when you want to stop testing.

 *Tip!
-Test() automatically reloads your fritiof-files between runs so you can immediately se the results of your edits*
+Test() automatically reloads your fritiof-files between runs so you can immediately see the results of your edits*

 Another useful feature when using test() is to look at all the tags currently created.
 Enter `list_tags` and you will get a list of every tag defined in the fritiofObject.